Scale-discretised ridgelet transform on the sphere: Illustration

 \subsection{Diffusion MRI spherical ridgelet decomposition}

-Since the diffusion MRI HARDI signal is composed of a sum of contributions for each fibre that have their energy concentrated along great circles, it is suggested in \cite{michailovich:2010a,michailovich:2010b} that spherical ridgelets, which have their energy similarly distributed, are effective for representing HARDI signals and, in particular, more suitable than spherical harmonics.
-For the same reason, one would expect spherical ridgelets to be a more effective representation than spherical wavelets.
+Since the diffusion MRI HARDI signal is composed of a sum of contributions for each fibre that have their energy concentrated along great circles, it is suggested in \cite{michailovich:2010a,michailovich:2010b} that spherical ridgelets, which have their energy similarly distributed, are effective for representing HARDI signals and, in particular, more suitable than spherical wavelets.
 We demonstrate and validate these predictions by examining a HARDI signal in both spherical wavelet and ridgelet representations.

 In \fig{\ref{fig:hardi_coefficients}} we plot wavelet and ridgelet coefficients of the HARDI signal simulated in \sectn{\ref{sec:illustration:hardi}} for a range of scales $\wscale$.
 It is clear that ridgelet coefficients of the HARDI signal are sparser than wavelet coefficients, which exhibit many large peaks.
 For the ridgelet decompositions (\fig{\ref{fig:hardi_coefficients}}, right column), the dominant directions of the ODF signal (\fig{\ref{fig:hardi:odf}}) are visible by eye, which is not the case for the wavelet decompositions (\fig{\ref{fig:hardi_coefficients}}, left column).
 In \fig{\ref{fig:dmri_histogram}} we plot histograms of wavelet and ridgelet coefficients for scale $\wscale=4$.
-It is again apparent that the ridgelet representation is sparser, with many coefficients close to zero and fewer large coefficients.
 The sparseness of HARDI signals in the spherical ridgelet decomposition, as demonstrated in this simple illustration, can be exploited in practical applications to handle noisy and incomplete data.